 Osawa honbu dojo shihan (photo credits: Jaime Kahn and Javier Dominguez, United States Aikido Federation)

-"Ryu" signifies the flow, while "Shin" represents the heart.
-"Juku" refers to a place of learning.
+“Ryu” signifies flow, “Shin” represents the heart, and “Juku” refers to a place of learning.

-The name itself represents a place that nurtures a flexible heart, like the flow of water, capable of adapting to any situation, and at times, even breaking through obstacles.
+Together, the name expresses a place that nurtures a flexible heart—like the flow of water—capable of adapting to any situation and, at times, breaking through obstacles.

-Ryushinjuku was established to uphold the legacy of the dojo known as City Aikido and Swordsmanship of Los Angeles.
+Ryushinjuku was established to carry forward the legacy of the dojo formerly known as City Aikido and Swordsmanship of Los Angeles.

 Aikikai Hombu Dojo (合気会本部道場)